lluisd/BIGTREETECH-TouchScreenFirmware/README.md

 Four different Marlin FW variants are available:

-- **Standard**: standard version (no BLTouch, no bed leveling support)
+- **Standard**: Standard version (no BLTouch, no bed leveling support)
-- **MBL**: standard version + MBL suppport (Manual Mesh Bed Leveling)
+- **MBL**: Standard version + MBL suppport (Manual Mesh Bed Leveling)
-- **BLTouch Waggster Mod**: it supports BLTouch connected to LED cable (Waggster method).
+- **BLTouch Waggster Mod**: It supports BLTouch connected to LED cable (Waggster method).
 LED on printer is no more available
-- **BLTouch Standard**: it supports BLTouch connected to Marlin mainboard.
+- **BLTouch Standard**: It supports BLTouch connected to Marlin mainboard.
 LED on printer is still available and usable.
 See pictures in the zip file for cabling and connection guide.
 I used an FDD cable and crimped the connectors by myself.
 However, it is suggested (it requires less time) to use the 2 meters (1.5 meters is too short) optional cable sold for BLTouch

 ### BLToutch Support and Probe Offset Setup